code4recovery/tsml-ui/README.md

 ## Enable "Near Me" Mode

 You don't need to do anything other than enable HTTPS on your website.
-To ensure all users see this functionality, make sure that anyone who enters the http version of your site is redirected to the https address.
+To ensure all users see this functionality, make sure that anyone who enters a `http://` address for your site is redirected to the `https://` address.

 ## Advanced Customization

-See [src/settings.js](settings.js) for options that can be set by defining a `window.config` object.
+See [src/helpers/settings.js](settings.js) for options that can be set by defining a `window.config` object.
 You can customize many of the behaviors and any text string that the app uses.
 It's only necessary to specify those values you wish to override.

 ### Set your timezone